sivel/beef/README.md

 ### macOS

-This example assumes that you have a `VM.bundle` created by the `InstallationTool` provided in the [sample project](https://developer.apple.com/documentation/virtualization/running-macos-in-a-virtual-machine-on-apple-silicon).
+This example assumes that you have a `VM.bundle`.
+This can be created using [https://github.com/Code-Hex/vz/tree/main/example/macOS](https://github.com/Code-Hex/vz/tree/main/example/macOS).

 Note: macOS requires running with `--gui`